 So far, we’ve made the news a few times while pushing the likely location farther and farther east.
 Now NE of Edgewood is my best guess of the day.

-If anyone has found a meteorite fragment, please call me in the field at 512 773 7811.
+If anyone has found a meteorite fragment, please contact me via the contact page.
 Fragments should be midnight black with a white/grey interior and a magnet should stick to them.

 New fireball today likely dropped some material.
 Early reports talk of explosive sonic bangs.
 Steve Arnold of Meteorite Men predicts 20 miles SW of Dallas.
 We really need Dr. Fries with Doppler data to give us better info.